 Our next Tax Foreclosure Sale will be determined at a later date.
-They are always held at the Historic Courthouse down town Graham #1 Court Square, Graham, NC at 12:00 Noon
+Sales are always held at the Historic Courthouse down town Graham #1 Court Square, Graham, NC at 12:00 Noon

 ALL PROPERTIES ARE SOLD IN “AS IS” CONDITION.
 INTERESTED PARTIES ARE ENCOURAGED TO RESEARCH ALL PROPERTIES THOROUGHLY PRIOR TO OUR SALE AND BEFORE BIDDING ON ANY PROPERTY.

 THIS IS A BUYER BEWARE SALE.
 ALL SALES ARE FINAL.
 THESE PROPERTIES ARE SOLD ON AN “AS IS, WHERE IS” BASIS.
 THE COUNTY MAKES NO REPRESENTATION OF WARRANTY, EXPRESS OR IMPLIED.
 IT IS THE BUYER’S RESPONSIBILITY TO INVESTIGATE THE PROPERTY PRIOR TO BIDDING.

 - Anyone considering purchasing property at a tax foreclosure sale should be aware that there is a risk.
 The County does not guarantee or provide any warranty.

 - It is important to know that the deed description of the property or properties contained in this ad may or may not be the exact description of what is actually being sold.
 The property to be sold is that property contained in the deed description SAVE AND EXCEPT ANY CONVEYANCES OF RECORD.
 In other words, the deed description may include portions of land that have already been sold off by the current owner, portions that are NOT subject to the sale.

 - It is the bidders responsibility to check on the status of their upset bid with the Alamance County Clerk of Superior Court.